 Most women feel less miserable and more human by about 20 weeks of pregnancy, though some feel rotten for the entire nine months.
 Some moms-to-be who can’t eat at all need a PICC line (Peripherally Inserted Central Catheter), which is like an IV that’s inserted into a vein (usually in the upper arm) and advanced until it reaches a large vein in the chest near the heart.
 She can get TPN (Total Parenteral Nutrition, a custom-made IV solution) therapy through her PICC line to provide all the nutrients that she and her baby need.
 This usually requires ongoing hospitalization, though some patients can receive care at home from a home health nurse.

-As if Princess Kate didn’t have enough going on, a couple of Australian DJs played a prank that compromised her privacy in the hospital.
+As if Duchess Kate didn’t have enough going on during that first pregnancy, a couple of Australian DJs played a prank that compromised her privacy in the hospital.
 They called the hospital, pretended to be the Queen and got a gullible nurse to give them private medical information.
 While a lot of people think that’s milk-through-the-nose funny, I think it’s cruel.
 Kate deserves as much privacy and respect as every mother and patient in the hospital, and her health isn’t a joke.
-In addition, that poor (yet foolish) nurse who took the call will undoubtedly be reprimanded and who knows … might even lose her job.
-Just how funny is that prank now?

 This Fit Pregnancy blog is intended for educational purposes only.
 It is not intended to replace medical advice from your physician.
 Before initiating any exercise program, diet or treatment provided by Fit Pregnancy, you should seek medical advice from your primary caregiver.